d2l-ai/d2l-en/chapter_computer-vision/ssd.md

                         legend=['class error', 'bbox mae']) net = net.to(device)
 for epoch in range(num_epochs):
-    # accuracy_sum, mae_sum, num_examples, num_labels
+    # Sum of training accuracy, no. of examples in sum of training accuracy,
+    # Sum of absolute error, no. of examples in sum of absolute error
     metric = d2l.Accumulator(4)
     net.train()
     for features, target in train_iter:
         timer.start()
         trainer.zero_grad()
         X, Y = features.to(device), target.to(device)
-        # Generate multiscale anchor boxes and predict the class and
+        # Generate multiscale anchor boxes and predict their classes and
-        # offset of each
+        # offsets
         anchors, cls_preds, bbox_preds = net(X)
-        # Label the class and offset of each anchor box
+        # Label the classes and offsets of these anchor boxes
         bbox_labels, bbox_masks, cls_labels = d2l.multibox_target(anchors, Y)
-        # Calculate the loss function using the predicted and labeled
+        # Calculate the loss function using the predicted and labeled values
-        # class and offset values
+        # of the classes and offsets
         l = calc_loss(cls_preds, cls_labels, bbox_preds, bbox_labels,
                       bbox_masks)
         l.mean().backward()